 University of Chichester has opted into the TEF and received a Silver award.

+The University of Chichester Conservatoire has one of the largest and liveliest music departments in the UK with a community of over 400 student performers.
+Our facilities include computerised recording and media studios, well equipped practice rooms and an acoustically superb performance venue.
 Matching a focus on either performance or composition with a dedicated training in music leadership skills, this route includes progressive development of improvisation work, study of community music and community music outreach experience, as well as an introduction to music therapy and world music.

 How to apply